 Before going for a F2F round, that is, an interview, a candidate must be aware of what Python is.
 Apart from having practical knowledge, theoretical knowledge is also necessary to crack an interview.
 The following interview questions on Python are meant to give you an overview of what a python interview is like.

-Python is a general purpose programming language with integrated dynamic semantics.
+Python is a general-purpose programming language with integrated dynamic semantics.
 On comparing Python to other programming languages, Python is a little simple.
-This programming language is not that complex as it uses a unique syntax that triggers on the readability.
-The codes used in python are much easier than any other programming language.
+This programming language is not that complex as it uses a unique syntax that triggers readability.
+The codes used in python are much easier than in any other programming language.

 Not only this, developers can easily read and translate the codes.
-This ultimately reduce the cost of maintenance of the program and development of it.
+This ultimately reduces the cost of maintenance of the program and its development of it.

 There is an urgent need to have fully-fledged knowledge of Python before appearing for an interview.
 Python interview questions and answers are here to help you have a full preparation.
 Read thoroughly to enhance your chances of getting selected in the interview process.

 Python Interview questions for freshers are set up in a way.
 It helps the recruiter to figure out whether the candidate is eligible enough for the job or not.

 Developers, before applying for a python job, should be aware that they have proper knowledge of the python language.
 So that they could crack Python Interview Questions after being fully prepared.
 Here are some Python Interview questions and answers that could be asked while having a round of questions.
 Python Interview Questions should deal with the coding and usage of the programming language.